phfaist/zoodb/doc/overview.rst

   a LaTeX-inspired markup language that can include citations, sectioning, cross-references, figures, tables, etc., and can be extended at will.

+* Each object type have a specific data structure that is specified by a schema, which extends the `JSON Schema <https://json-schema.org/learn/getting-started-step-by-step>`_.
+  The schema ensures that the provided data has the correct structure, that there are no typos in the field names, etc.  We also use it to specify relationships between objects and additional information about the object's fields.

 * The internal representation of the database, as a structure of JS objects, means that you can do anything from building an internal graph of the database to building a full-blown zoo website, as well as provide entire JSON data